gtkvn/kaze/README.md

 ## Installation

-Before creating your first project powered by Kaze, make sure that your local machine has Ruby and [Rails](https://rubyonrails.org) installed.
+Before creating your first project powered by Kaze, make sure that your local machine has Ruby installed.
 Ruby can be installed in minutes via [mise](https://mise.jdx.dev).

 ```
 mise use -g ruby@3.3
 ```

-After you have installed Ruby, you may install Rails and Kaze globally:
+After you have installed Ruby, you may install `rails` and `kaze` gems globally:

 ```
 gem install rails